Multilayer Correlation Clustering: Abstract

 \section{Abstract}

-Correlation Clustering, introduced by Bansal et al. (FOCS~'02), is an elegant optimization model that formulates clustering of objects based on their similarity information.
-In the model, we are given a set $V$ of $n$ elements, where each pair of elements labeled either `$+$' (representing that they are similar) or `$-$' (representing that they are dissimilar) together with a nonnegative weight quantifying the degree of similarity/dissimilarity.
-The goal is to find a clustering of $V$ that minimizes the so-called disagreements, i.e., the sum of weights of misclassified pairs in terms of the given similarity information.

-In this paper, we establish Multilayer Correlation Clustering, a novel generalization of Correlation Clustering to the multilayer setting.
-In this model, we are given a series of inputs of Correlation Clustering (called layers) over the common set $V$.
-The goal is then to find a clustering of $V$ that minimizes the $\ell_p$-norm ($p\geq 1$) of the disagreements vector, which is defined as the vector (with dimension equal to the number of layers), each element of which represents the disagreements of the clustering on the corresponding layer.
-For this generalization, we first design an $O(L\log n)$-approximation algorithm, where $L$ is the number of layers, based on the well-known region growing technique.
-We then study an important special case of our problem, namely the problem with the probability constraint, where each pair of elements in $V$ has both labels `$+$' and `$-$' but the sum of weights of both labels equals $1$.
+We establish Multilayer Correlation Clustering, a novel generalization of Correlation Clustering to the multilayer setting.
+In this model, we are given a series of inputs of Correlation Clustering (called layers) over the common set $V$ of $n$ elements.
+The goal is to find a clustering of $V$ that minimizes the $\ell_p$-norm ($p\geq 1$) of the multilayer-disagreements vector, which is defined as the vector (with dimension equal to the number of layers), each element of which represents the disagreements of the clustering on the corresponding layer.
+For this generalization, we first design an $O(L\log n)$-approximation algorithm, where $L$ is the number of layers.
+We then study an important special case of our problem, namely the problem with the so-called probability constraint.
 For this case, we first give an $(\alpha+2)$-approximation algorithm, where $\alpha$ is any possible approximation ratio for the single-layer counterpart.
-For instance, we can take $\alpha=2.5$ in general (Ailon et al., JACM~'08) and $\alpha=1.73+\epsilon$ for the unweighted case (Cohen-Addad et al., FOCS~'23).
 Furthermore, we design a $4$-approximation algorithm, which improves the above approximation ratio of $\alpha+2=4.5$ for the general probability-constraint case.
-Computational experiments using real-world datasets demonstrate the effectiveness of our proposed algorithms.
+Computational experiments using real-world datasets support our theoretical findings and demonstrate the practical effectiveness of our proposed algorithms.

-\section{Introduction}
+\section{INTRODUCTION}